 Faculty will review the required and/or recommended textbooks and equipment for each course in the orientation session to that course.
-Information about textbook for the first year is included in the Important Information letter new students receive via email during the summer.
+Information about textbooks for the first year is included in the Important Information letter new students receive via email during the summer.

-It is also suggested that all students have an up-to-date medical dictionary, such as Stedman's or Taber's (or any other).
+All students should have an up-to-date medical dictionary, such as Stedman's or Taber's (or any other).